rasoulifarhad/zookeeper/docs/ZooKeeper-Recipes-and-Solutions-Queues.md

 As you will see, this is possible because ZooKeeper imposes an overall order on updates, and has mechanisms to expose this ordering.

-**Out of the Box Applications: Name Service, Configuration, Group Membership**
+**Out of the Box Applications**: Name Service, Configuration, Group Membership

 Name service and configuration are two of the primary applications of ZooKeeper.
 These two functions are provided directly by the ZooKeeper API.